 When Tessa and Jake decided to go forward with a new kitchen, they knew it would be the one and only time they would remodel that space, so it was important to get it right.
 Tessa has a passion for cooking and feels strongly that the kitchen is the heart of the home.
 It was time to for her to apply her talents to her own design.

 When laying out the design, Tessa began with fundamentals—landing spaces next to the cooktop and refrigerator, a good work triangle, and carefully planned storage.
-She chose Rockford cabinets, a Shaker-inspired style, as the basis for a modern transitional theme.
-The finish, Birch Sable, will reflect dark streaks in the home’s beautiful woodwork, complementing without competing.
+She chose Shaker cabinets, a Shaker-inspired style, as the basis for a modern transitional theme.
+The finish, Dark Wood Stain, will reflect dark streaks in the home’s beautiful woodwork, complementing without competing.

 She and Jake decided to sacrifice a little-used breakfast booth to extend the working kitchen to the peninsula.
 Lowered cabinets and countertop in that area will accommodate the existing window and provide visual interest and an alternative height work space.
 A wine rack integrated into the peninsula reinforces the concept of the kitchen as the center of hospitality.
 Furniture drawers above and below the wine rack will hold bar ware and utensils.